-- If a researcher wanted to include persons who were in-scope and had data for all five rounds of the panel as well as those in the survey at the beginning of the panel who subsequently died, then they would include cases where ALL5RDS=1 or (ENTRSRVY=0 and DIED=1). - If a researcher wanted to include persons who were in-scope and had data for all five rounds of the panel as well as those who died in the second year of the panel, then they would include cases where ALL5RDS=1 or (DIED=1 and YEARIND=1).
+- Analysts interested in working only with persons who were in-scope and had data for all five rounds of the panel should subset to cases where ALL5RDS=1. - If a researcher wanted to include persons who were in-scope and had data for all five rounds of the panel as well as those in the survey at the beginning of the panel who subsequently died, then they would include cases where ALL5RDS=1 or (ENTRSRVY=0 and DIED=1). - If a researcher wanted to include persons who were in-scope and had data for all five rounds of the panel as well as those who died in the second year of the panel, then they would include cases where ALL5RDS=1 or (DIED=1 and YEARIND=1).

-C.2.1.3 Estimation Variables
+2.1.3 Estimation Variables

-Longitudinal Estimations for Panel 22
+Longitudinal Estimations for Panel 23

 The file contains a weight variable (LONGWT) and variance estimation variables (VARSTR, VARPSU) that should be applied when producing national estimates for longitudinal analyses.
-For example, LONGWT applied to the 13,492 cases where ALL5RDS=1 produces a weighted population estimate of 304.9 million.
-This represents an estimate of the number of persons in the civilian noninstitutionalized population for the entire two-year period from 2017-2018.
+For example, LONGWT applied to the 13,044 cases where ALL5RDS=1 produces a weighted population estimate of 305.7 million.
+This represents an estimate of the number of persons in the civilian noninstitutionalized population for the entire two-year period from 2018-2019.
 To obtain estimates of variability (such as the standard error of sample estimates or corresponding confidence intervals) for estimates based on MEPS survey data, one needs to take into account the complex sample design of MEPS by specifying the estimation variables including stratum of sample selection (VARSTR), primary sampling unit (VARPSU) and longitudinal weight (LONGWT).

 This longitudinal file also contains a longitudinal SAQ weight variable (LSAQWT).
 This weight variable should be used to perform longitudinal analyses involving any variables from the self-administered questionnaire (SAQ) which was administered to persons age 18 and older in both rounds 2 and 4 of the survey.
 The variable SAQRDS24 can be used to identify which persons have SAQ data for both versus only one of the two rounds.
-The estimated population size (i.e. sum of LSAQWT values) for analyses based on the 9,048 cases with SAQ data for both rounds (i.e., SAQRDS24=1) is 232,983,613.
+Table 3 below provides the estimated population size (i.e., the sum of LSAQWT values) for cases with only one round of SAQ data (i.e., SAQRDS24=0) and for cases with both rounds of SAQ data (i.e., SAQRDS24=1).
+The estimated population size for analyses based on the 8,375 cases with SAQ data for both rounds (i.e., SAQRDS24=1) is 229.4 million.